La Quinta Inns & Suites: 1968 launch

-The first La Quinta Inn location was opened in 1968 by real estate entrepreneur Sam Barshop (1929–2013) and his brother Phil (1935–1998) in San Antonio, Texas, across the street from the site of HemisFair '68 World's Fair.
+The first La Quinta Inn location was opened in 1968 by real estate entrepreneur Sam Barshop (1929–2013) and his brother Phil (1935–1998) in San Antonio, Texas, across the street from the site of the HemisFair '68 World's Fair.

 La Quinta's first headquarters were in San Antonio.
-In 1999 the company announced it was going to move, transferring over 100 jobs from city to city.
-The company cited the lack of nonstop flights from San Antonio International Airport as a reason for moving.
-The company wished to have its headquarters near Dallas/Fort Worth International Airport, a large airport.
-The company kept around 300 employees who worked in accounting, information systems, and reservations in San Antonio.
+In 1999, the company announced its relocation, transferring over 100 jobs to its new site.
+The company cited a lack of nonstop flights from San Antonio International Airport as a reason for the move, wishing to be closer to Dallas/Fort Worth International Airport.
+La Quinta retained around 300 employees in San Antonio to handle accounting, information systems, and reservations.

 2005 Blackstone acquisition

-LQ Corporation, the parent company to subsidiary LQ Properties, Inc, announced on November 9, 2005, that it had agreed to be acquired by the private-equity firm Blackstone Group for $3.4 billion in cash and debt.
+LQ Corporation, the parent company of the subsidiary LQ Properties, Inc., announced on November 9, 2005, that it had agreed to be acquired by the private equity firm Blackstone Group for $3.4 billion in cash and debt.
 The merger closed on January 25, 2006.
-At that point, the La Quinta group ranked 13th hotel group worldwide, owned 360 hotels, and franchised 250 under the names La Quinta Inn, La Quinta Inn & Suites, Baymont Inn & Suites, Woodfield Suites and Budgetel (about 65,000 rooms).
-Blackstone had just bought Wyndham Hotels a few months before, the hotel group that would acquire La Quinta in 2018.
+At that point, La Quinta ranked as the 13th-largest hotel group worldwide, owning 360 hotels and franchising 250 under the names La Quinta Inn, La Quinta Inn & Suites, Baymont Inn & Suites, Woodfield Suites, and Budgetel (totaling about 65,000 rooms).
+A few months prior, Blackstone had purchased Wyndham Hotels, the group that would later acquire La Quinta in 2018.

-In 2011, La Quinta gave up on pay-per-view in-room entertainment to focus on letting customers use their own devices.
-In 2012, La Quinta launched the Instant hold option, allowing customers to make last-minute reservations with their phone numbers.
+In 2011, La Quinta phased out pay-per-view in-room entertainment to focus on allowing customers to use their own devices.
+In 2012, La Quinta launched an "Instant Hold" option, which allowed customers to make last-minute reservations using just their phone numbers.

-In 2013, Blackstone started to pave the way for the sale of La Quinta.
-Up until the 2014 stock offering, all La Quinta properties were owned or franchised by the company's subsidiary La Quinta Properties, Inc., a real estate investment trust (REIT), which leased the properties back to the parent company.
-In 2015, La Quinta launched its Del Sol prototype featuring LED lighting, indoor and outdoor pools, and a modernized decoration.
-In September 2015, the President and CEO Wayne Goldberg stepped down.
-CFO Keith Cline became the interim CEO.
+In 2013, Blackstone began to prepare for the sale of La Quinta.
+Leading up to the 2014 public stock offering, all La Quinta properties were owned or franchised by the company's subsidiary, La Quinta Properties, Inc., a real estate investment trust (REIT) that leased the properties back to the parent company.
+In 2015, La Quinta launched its "Del Sol" prototype, featuring LED lighting, indoor and outdoor pools, and modernized decor.
+In September 2015, President and CEO Wayne Goldberg stepped down, with CFO Keith Cline stepping in as interim CEO.